What is weaving – and how to help the horse that weaves

 - However, weaving can also be seen in the mornings before feeding time, especially if feeding time is a predictable routine at a consistent hour.
 Weavers typically get into the groove near an exit, like a paddock gate or stall door.
 You may notice that even brief company from a barn cat, dog, or human quiets the behavior.

-- There is a theory that when horses weave, their field of vision changing is what brings comfort to their stress.
+- There is a theory that when horses weave, their field of vision changing brings comfort to their stress.

 What may help the horse that weaves?